Twoody/hotel/README.md

 `teahub` is maintained by the same author as this project.
 The purpose of having the components live in this isolated library is because many of the components were used between different applications.
-And when one application bug needed fixed, it had to be commited twice.
+And when one application bug needed fixed, it had to be committed twice.

 - Note: `teahub`'s `fortawesome` installations require a local usage within `hotel` too.

 ## Hosting
 Hosting is done on `firebase`.
-**There is a github workflow enabled on the `main` branch to deploy to production when merged and pushed to `remote`.**
+**There is a GitHub workflow enabled on the `main` branch to deploy to production when merged and pushed to `remote`.**
 - See `.github/workflows/`

 - Helpful commands involve: